theHostileNegotiator/KWBandage/KnownIssues.md

 #### Railgun Accelerator Heal
 * Objects affected by Railgun Accelerator when healed by repair drone or structure repair will no longer take penalty damage when still under the effect

-#### Neutral Structures
-* ZOCOM and Veteran Snipers cannot spot for bombard in structures
-    * Even then, will need to recompile EVERY map for the changes to take effect
-* NOD Garrison fix will not take effect until maps are recompiled (non compiled maps already work)

 #### Redeemer
 * Rage Generator effect begins as soon as the ability is activated instead of when the visual effect takes place.
 Whether or not this was intentional